kyleorman/tmux-sessionizer/README.md

 ## Acknowledgment

-This script and setup  was inspired by The Primagen's tmux-sessionizer script
+This script and setup was inspired by The Primeagen's tmux-sessionizer script